MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 * Updated app package
 * Test notes for your app, if they weren't included in your original submission:
-  * Credentials for at least two accounts (one admin and one non-admin).
+  * Credentials for at least two accounts (one admin account and one non-admin account).
   * Instructions to configure the app and test its functionality.
   * A video showing your app used in Teams.